1995 Detroit Lions season

 The 1995 Detroit Lions season was the team's 66th in the National Football League (NFL).
 Finishing at 10–6, it marked the Lions' third consecutive winning season, which had not been accomplished in Detroit since the team posted four consecutive winning seasons from 1969 to 1972.
+This feat would not be repeated until 2024.

 It was also the Lions' third consecutive postseason appearance, and fourth in five seasons – the franchise’s best era since the 1950s.

 The Lions started the season 0–3 and were 3–6 after a Week 10 loss in Atlanta.
 However, starting with a Week 11 win over Tampa Bay, the Lions won a franchise-record seven consecutive games to close out the season and clinch a playoff berth.

 Herman Moore had a career season as he broke Cris Carter’s NFL record for most receptions in a season (123).
 Moore and teammate Brett Perriman (108 catches) became the first receiver duo to each have more than 100 receptions in the same season.

 The Lions' 436 points scored was the most in franchise history until it was eclipsed by the 2011 team.

-For the third consecutive year, however, the Lions could not win a playoff game and were eliminated as they were routed by the Philadelphia Eagles 58-37 in the Wild Card playoffs after falling behind 51–7.
-Leading up to their Wild Card game, Detroit offensive linemen Lomas Brown guaranteed a victory over the Eagles.
+For the third consecutive year, however, the Lions could not win a playoff game and were eliminated as they were routed by the Philadelphia Eagles 58–37 in the Wild Card playoffs after falling behind 51–7.
+Leading up to their Wild Card game, Detroit offensive linemen Lomas Brown guaranteed a victory over the Eagles; however, that didn't age well.

 The last remaining active member of the 1995 Detroit Lions was kicker Jason Hanson, who retired after the 2012 season.